What is the MIND diet portion?

 This diet is all about eating foods that are high in energy and nutritious while advising to avoid processed foods and high-fat foods.
 Such types of food can help in consuming fewer calories and therefore result in weight loss.
 Yet it should be borne in mind that the most effective weight loss plan is a mixture of diet and exercise, and the diet alone can only do so much.

-In the end the best possible solution for fast results in a weight loss journey would be consulting with a professional doctor and coming up with a comprehensive plan that covers all the aspects of your specific BMI status.
+In the end, the best possible solution for fast results in a weight loss journey would be consulting with a professional doctor and coming up with a comprehensive plan that covers all the aspects of your specific BMI status.

 One other thing to note is that since cognitive decline usually may start happening around the age that menopause begins and menopause may cause some weight gain then it could be a smart decision to take up on this diet with the help of a doctor to target both issues at the same time and lose weight after menopause.